E-Commerce and Selling Online: Pros and Cons

 Selling online also allows retailers to sell their merchandise in any part of the world without additional expense.
 This means e-retailers can expand into global markets or target an extremely focused segment, such as selling burkas to Middle Eastern women.

-While the small retail store on Main Street would never dream of competing with a national chain retailer, a ma-and-pa shop may find itself on a more level playing field with its big-box competitors.
+While the small retail store on Main Street would never dream of competing with a national chain retailer, a mom-and-pop shop may find itself on a more level playing field with its big-box competitors.

-People can find your brand and interact with it when you establish an online presence including tapping into a whole new (potential) customer base.
+People can find your brand and interact with it when you establish an online presence, including tapping into a whole new (potential) customer base.
 Much of online traffic is organic, meaning that if you build your e-store correctly, customers will find you without spending a dime.
 All you need is a robust Facebook, Twitter, or other social media platform to spread the news.
-Also, while traditional advertising is very costly, if you do get involved in digital advertising the cost is nominal.
+Also, while traditional advertising is very costly, if you do get involved in digital advertising, the cost is nominal.

 Disadvantages of Selling Online